 While the paths toward greater sustainability and a healthier planet are many, the importance of sustainability is clear.

-Sustainability is important because Earth-friendly practices improve the health of the planet, our families, and our communities.
+Earth-friendly practices improve the health of the planet, our families, and our communities.

 Sustainability efforts will always support ways of living that work with nature, instead of against it.